 Other possible health benefits of quercetin include fighting free radicals, relieving allergies, lowering blood pressure, and reducing inflammation, the risk of neurological diseases, the risk of infections, and the risk of heart disease.

 To get the most benefit, don’t peel your apples.
 Quercetin is found only in the skin.

 Apples contain the trace mineral boron

-Boron is essential to your child because it helps harden his bones.
+Boron is essential to your child because it helps harden their bones.
 Strong bones aid in preventing osteoporosis later in life, according to the University of Pittsburgh.
-Boron is needed for building muscle and improving cognitive skills and muscle coordination.
+Boron is also needed to build muscle and improve muscle coordination and cognitive skills.

 Apples are relatively cheap when purchased in season, and they’re versatile.
 Most children enjoy apples, so give your kids a nutritious and delicious snack that will keep them healthy now and into adulthood.